Donders-Institute/Radboud-FUS-measurement-kit/README.md

 The software is shared being as-is.
 Due to it being a 0.8 version, the current version of the software is mainly for inspiration purposes.
 Currently, we are cleaning up, restructuring and rewritting the code to eventually release a 1.0 version.

 The main script is [characterizationPipeline.py](characterizationPipeline.py).
 When running this script, a GUI pops up to set the following parameters:
-1. 'Path and filename of protocol excel file' - a procotol excel file is required as input.
+1. 'Path and filename of protocol excel file' - a procotol excel file is required as input, see example template here.
 This excel file contains one or multiple sequences ranging from different foci, power outputs, timing parameters and/or coordinate grids.
 This file is specific for a drivin system-transducer combination.
   Note: The headers of the excel file can only be changed when the headers used in the code are modified as well.
-  a.
-Sequence
+  - Sequence
-  b.
-Modulation - drop down
+  - Modulation - drop down
-  c.
-Ramp duration [us]
+  - Ramp duration [us]
-  d.
-Ramp duration step size [us]
+  - Ramp duration step size [us]
-  e.
-Pulse duration [us]
+  - Pulse duration [us]
-  f.
-Pulse Repetition Frequency [Hz]
+  - Pulse Repetition Frequency [Hz]
-  g.
-Pulse Repetition Interval [ms]
+  - Pulse Repetition Interval [ms]
-  h.
-Pulse Train Duration [ms]
+  - Pulse Train Duration [ms]
-  i.
-Isppa [W/cm2], Global power [mW] or Amplitude [%] - drop down
+  - Isppa [W/cm2], Global power [mW] or Amplitude [%] - drop down, amplitude for IGT, Isppa or global power for SC
-  j.
-Corresponding value
+  - Corresponding value
-  k.
-Path and filename of Isppa to Global power conversion excel
+  - Path and filename of Isppa to Global power conversion excel
-  l.
-Focus [mm]
+  - Focus [mm]
-  m.
-Coordinates based on excel file or parameters on the right?
+  - Coordinates based on excel file or parameters on the right? coordinate excel or defining your own grid.
-  n.
-Path and filename of coordinate excel
+  - Path and filename of coordinate excel - example coordinate files can be found here
-  o. max. + x [mm] w.r.t. relative zero
+  - max. + x [mm] w.r.t. relative zero
-  p. max. - x [mm] w.r.t. relative zero
+  - max. - x [mm] w.r.t. relative zero
-  q. max. + y [mm] w.r.t. relative zero
+  - max. + y [mm] w.r.t. relative zero
-  r. max. - y [mm] w.r.t. relative zero
+  - max. - y [mm] w.r.t. relative zero
-  s. max. + z [mm] w.r.t. relative zero
+  - max. + z [mm] w.r.t. relative zero
-  t. max. - z [mm] w.r.t. relative zero
+  - max. - z [mm] w.r.t. relative zero
-  u. direction_slices
+  - direction_slices
-  v. direction_rows
+  - direction_rows
-  w. direction_columns
+  - direction_columns
-  x. step_size_x [mm]
+  - step_size_x [mm]
-  y. step_size_y [mm]
+  - step_size_y [mm]
-  z. step_size_z [mm]
+  - step_size_z [mm]

 ![image](https://github.com/MaCuinea/Radboud-FUS-measurement-kit/assets/134381864/d5067c99-ecb0-47d8-8cb6-f6ff2761c694)